 Essex - Lewis is a very small town located in the state of New York.
 With a population of 1,897 people and just one neighborhood, Essex - Lewis is the 610th largest community in New York.
 Much of the housing stock in Essex - Lewis was built prior to World War II, making it one of the older and more historic towns in the country.

-Telecommuters are a relatively large percentage of the workforce: 9.51% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.80% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Essex - Lewis in 2022 was $37,946, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $151,784 for a family of four.
+The per capita income in Essex - Lewis in 2022 was $41,428, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $165,712 for a family of four.
 However, Essex - Lewis contains both very wealthy and poor people as well.

 The people who call Essex - Lewis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Essex - Lewis residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Essex - Lewis include Irish, English, German, French, and Italian.
+Important ancestries of people in Essex - Lewis include Irish, English, German, French, and Polish.

 The most common language spoken in Essex - Lewis is English.
 Other important languages spoken here include German/Yiddish and Polish.